 The answer to this is yes!
 The new law now enables you to sue scammers for a significant sum of money!
 It is illegal to make a business call using an autodialer, without the written permission of the customer.
 Under the TCPA, individuals may be entitled to seek $500 for each robocall they receive without their consent, and this amount can potentially be tripled to $1,500 if the court finds the violation to be willful or knowing.

 Not only can you earn some money and get your revenge, but you can also make the persistent phone calls stop.
 To fight back, you need to find out where those scam calls originate from, and now we are going to show you how to do it with DoNotPay!

 How to Make Money on Robocalls With DoNotPay

 Believe it or not, there is a way you can make a profit on robocalls and get your long-awaited robocall revenge.
 DoNotPay offers you a new feature that will help you make some money out of your misery.

 Robo Revenge is an option that we created to help you get the justice you deserve.
 It is helping thousands of consumers across the country collect cash penalties from robocallers.
 This is a unique chance for you to fight back against these scammers, and it takes only 48h to complete the process.
 You can finish everything in just a few steps, and we are going to handle the hard part of the work for you.

 - Select the Create Your Card option, which will generate a free virtual credit card with no funds on it

 - When you receive a robocall, provide them with information from your virtual credit card

-- When the fraudsters try to charge you, DoNotPay gains access to their data
+- When the fraudsters try to charge you, DoNotPay gets the caller's details through the payment network

 - You can use the data to sue the robocallers or reach an out-of-court settlement